marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   .. note::

-    C, C++, Objective-C and Objective-C++ only
+    C, C++, Objective-C, Objective-C++ and Fortran only

   Warn if a user-supplied include directory does not exist.
+This opions is disabled by default for C, C++, Objective-C and Objective-C++.
+For Fortran, it is partially enabled by default by warning for -I and -J, only.

 .. option:: -Wno-missing-include-dirs